pozsarzs/alanz80x/TECHDOC.md

   |tuples| = (|Q| - 1) * |S| = 127 * 40 = 5080

-In the program, the set S is represented by the variable `machine.symbol` and the number of tuples is by the constant `TPBLCOUNT`.
+In the program the number of symbol is represented by the constant `SYMCOUNT`, and the number of tuples is by the constant `TPBLCOUNT`.

 The tuples are logically organized into an array, one array index of which is the state and the other is the symbol number.
 The element number is the logical index of the tuple.
 The logical index can have values from 0..5079.